qlik-oss/core-website/docs/services/qix-engine/script_syntax/22_String_functions.md

 **Return data type:** dual

-!!!
-Note
-This string function can not be used in chart expressions.

 | Example          | Result       |
 | ---------------- | ------------ |
 | Evaluate(5 \* 8) | Returns '40' |